IDIL: Training through and for research

 Are you ready for the start of the 2022 academic year?

-We're still working on some of the details of the IDIL training offer, but yes, we'll be ready.
-We will be recruiting mentors, and of course we invite all researchers and teacher-researchers tempted by the adventure of mentoring to join us.
-Students will be able to apply from March-April.
+We are still working on some details of the IDIL training program, but yes, we will be ready.
+We will be recruiting mentors and, of course, we invite all researchers and Professors in the mentoring adventure to join us.
+Students will be able to apply in March-April.

 Researcher, are you interested in mentorship?
 Make contact with the person in charge of the master corresponding to your disciplinary field.
 You can also contact Clémence Breuil, in administrative head of the IDIL project or co-leaders Professor Mathieu Sicard and Professor Agnès Fichard-Caroll.